Route Grade Votings

 Total votes cast 25

-14m.
-The square-cut arete is climbed on its left-hand side and becomes harrowing towards the top.
-Staying on the arete is best, trending left is the easier option and is nearer HVS 5b.
-From the ledge, escape right or finish up April Arete.
+The square-cut arete is climbed on its left side and becomes harrowing towards the top.
+Staying with the arete is best though trending left is an easier option.
+Escape right or do April Arete.

 A super little solo, feels longer because of the climbing and position.
 Pad out the landing with rucksacks (or a mat) to prevent an unpleasant fall.